Max Burach wants to play soccer during recess. But first: Broadway

 Teachers: Whether they are faculty of core subject areas or specialized faculty, like our math specialist, educational technology teachers, or literacy specialists, our teachers are the Pingry difference.
 We maintain low student/teacher ratios, provide faculty with the best resources and professional growth opportunities possible, and employ a dedicated Dean of Faculty for Teaching and Learning to ensure that faculty can become the teachers they dream of being.

 Classrooms: Consistent, close student-teacher interactions yield results.
-Our students enjoy an average class size of 14 and learn in diverse “classrooms,”, from the well-equipped traditional variety to six Harkness rooms, an outdoor classroom, and even the real world, via field trips.
+Our students enjoy small class sizes (average class sizes by division are as follows: Upper School: 14, Middle School: 15, Lower School: 18) and learn in diverse “classrooms”, from the well-equipped traditional variety to six Harkness rooms, an outdoor classroom, and even the real world, via field trips.

 Technology: Because technology is a critical component of not just today’s educational landscape, but our world at large, we are committed to preparing students for success through our 1-to-1 learning environment: students in Kindergarten through Grade 3 use school-provided iPads and those in grades 3, 4, and 5 use Chromebooks.
 Middle and Upper School students each have their own laptop computer.
 In addition to rich curricular offerings, the Upper School’s Student Tech Committee provides ample opportunity for more hands-on, real-world experience.

 Libraries: Information resources are key to a well-rounded education.
 The Charles Bertram Newton Library plays a pivotal role in the intellectual life of Middle and Upper School students, while the Lower School Library is instrumental to younger students.
-Teachers and librarians work together to develop meaningful library research experiences for all students through classroom visits and research presentations, like music teacher Tom Berdos’ 5th grade project requiring students to research composers in the library for radio recording.
+Teachers and librarians work together to develop meaningful library research experiences for all students through classroom visits and research presentations.

 Global Programming & Experiential Learning: To prepare Pingry students to be the global citizens and leaders of the 21st century, we offer educational opportunities beyond the campus walls.
 Trips to France, Spain, Costa Rica, and China are among those that our Director of Global Education has arranged for students.